-Children in Iraq continue to suffer the consequences of violence and conflict
+The children of Iraq continue to suffer the consequences of conflict

-As violence escalates across Iraq it is children who continue to suffer most.
-Right now almost 5 million children in Iraq are in need of emergency humanitarian assistance.
+As violence continues to escalate across Iraq, it is children who suffer most.
+Right now almost 5 million children in Iraq are in need of help.

-UNICEF is on the ground assisting 3.3 million people who have already fled their homes.
-We are ready to respond to the every changing situation in Mosul and throughout Iraq.
-We are providing shelter, medicine, food, water and education to children who have lost everything.
+Our teams are on the ground assisting 3.3 million people who have already fled their homes.
+We are ready to respond to the ever changing situation.
+We will not give up on the children of Iraq, as long as they need us.